Jdevv96/Jdevv96/README.md

-# :wave: Omar Tejada
+# :wave: Josue Tejada

-## About Me :computer:
-Exploring the digital world one line of code at a time.
+:computer: Exploring the digital world one line of code at a time.